manminusone/parc/README.md

 ```
     <script src="parc.js"></script>
 ```
-Once you load up the page, assuming there are no JavaScript errors, you should be able to now adjust your window by hitting the following keys:
+Once you load up the page, assuming there are no JavaScript errors, you should be able to now adjust the aspect ratio of your content by hitting the following keys:

 Key  | Notes
 -----|------